 In the office, these happen naturally, like in the break room or before a meeting.
 In a hybrid or remote environment, you need to recreate these moments.
 Virtual coffee breaks, casual chat rooms, or lunch sessions where work is not discussed can help employees bond on a personal level.

-These moments of connection make employees feel like they are part of a team, not just isolated individuals, and are essential to successfully managing remote teams.
+These moments of connection help employees connect as humans, not just as coworkers, and are essential to successfully managing remote teams.

 You don't want to add unnecessary tools that complicate communication.
 Employees should be able to give quick shout-outs within the platforms they're already using to keep it simple and engaging.